 Curricular Practical Training (CPT) is employment that is an integral part of an established curriculum and is directly related to the student’s major area of study.
-Students must be enrolled in internship or practicum units to be eligible for CPT (Independent Study does not qualify for CPT) and meet the time in status qualification.
+Students must be enrolled in internship or practicum units to be eligible for CPT (Independent Study does not qualify for CPT) and meet the academic enrollment requirement (one full academic year immediately preceding the CPT authorization).
 This work authorization is approved by OIE and is job specific.
 Examples include a co-op program, internship, or research that is part of a thesis or dissertation.

-If you have a summer internship, you can start the CPT application process in April when summer course registration opens.
+If you have a summer internship, you can start the CPT application process when summer course registration opens.
 You will receive a new CPT I-20 (which serves as work authorization for your employer) from OIE.
-OIE will hold CPT sessions and authorize CPT when summer registration opens.
-Session dates and instructions will be emailed to all students.
-After attending a CPT session, review the CPT PowerPoint for information about applying for an SSN, travel before/after internship, etc. View more detailed information about CPT.
+OIE will hold CPT Information Sessions (you can register on Handshake for a mandatory session (Spring ONLY), where you will learn how to submit your CPT request to OIE.

 Optional Practical Training (OPT)